 A transformative talent who walked away from a storied college program to forge her own path, becoming a WNBA MVP and champion.

-Elena Delle Donne's basketball narrative is one of audacious independence and transcendent skill.
-As the nation's top recruit, she famously left Geno Auriemma's UConn dynasty after just two days, choosing to stay close to home and her family, including her sister with special needs.
-At the University of Delaware, she rewrote record books, proving her elite status wasn't dependent on a blue-blood program.
-In the WNBA, her unique blend of 6'5" size, guard-like shooting, and basketball IQ made her nearly unguardable.
-Leading the Washington Mystics to their first title in 2019 while battling through painful back injuries, she authored a story of profound resilience.
-Delle Donne's career stands as a powerful statement about prioritizing personal well-being while achieving the highest levels of sporting success.
+Elena Delle Donne led the Washington Mystics to their first WNBA title in 2019 while battling back injuries.
+She left UConn after two days as the nation's top recruit, choosing to stay close to her family, including her sister with special needs.
+At Delaware, she rewrote record books, proving her elite status independent of a blue-blood program.
+In the WNBA, her 6'5" frame, guard-like shooting, and basketball IQ made her difficult to defend.
+Her career prioritized personal well-being while achieving the highest levels of sporting success.

 1981–1996